bilalgodesto/magicfit/README.md

 # PROJECT STRUCTURE [WIDGET] TESTING

-- in lib folder we have define login_form.dart which contains a two input fields i.e email and password and a button we enter email address and password in the fields and tap the button to login. we will be using this file for [2nd] type of testing i.e widget testing.
+- in lib folder we have define dashboard.dart which contains two button  i.e add new and view listing we tap the add new button button and check if the add new workout form is open. we tap the view listing button and check if the view listing page is open. we will be using this file for [2nd] type of testing i.e widget testing.

-- To perform widget testing we have created login_widget_test.dart file in test folder.
+- To perform widget testing we have created dashboard_widget_test.dart file in test folder.

-- To [widget] test any function in login_controller.dart we have used testWidgets() function
+- To [widget] test any function in dashboard.dart we have used testWidgets() function

 - test function requires two paramters i.e description and callback function

 - callback function perform the test and show output in terminal

-- To combine two different test() functions we use the group function provided by flutter_test